 Power floats excel on broad, unobstructed elevations, but professional facade work always includes areas where a hand-held sponge is the better tool.
 Window reveals, door surrounds, architectural detailing, and narrow returns all demand the tactile control that only a manual sponge provides.
 High-density hydro sponges and cellulose sponges are purpose-made for these tasks, offering excellent water absorption and consistent texture transfer without the weight or bulk of a machine.

 For tiling and grouting applications, the requirements differ again.
 A grouting sponge needs to absorb excess grout slurry without pulling material from the joints, then release it cleanly when rinsed.
 Cellulose-based and high-absorbency beige tiling sponges serve this function well, and their compact dimensions make them practical for continuous use across large commercial tiling contracts.
 The KAEM range of professional sponges, available in multiple sizes from 15 × 10 cm up to 23 × 11.5 cm, covers the full spectrum of hand-finishing tasks encountered on UK construction sites.
+Stationing a wet KAEM sponge alongside the power float keeps detail-zone refinement happening in parallel with field passes rather than as a separate end-of-day task.

-Maintaining Your Equipment for Consistent Performance
+How to Maintain Power Float Equipment for Consistent Performance

 Can I use a power float on silicone render topcoats?